muxsterdev-oss/POSUM-V2/docs/README.md

+.

 👋 Welcome to the POSUM Protocol

 POSUM is a community-first, gamified yield protocol built on Base.
-Our mission is to create a sustainable, transparent, and engaging ecosystem that rewards users through clear, strategic gameplay.
+Our mission is to create a sustainable, transparent, and engaging ecosystem where users are rewarded through clear, strategic gameplay.

-We are committed to a fair launch, with no venture capitalists or presale, ensuring that the protocol is owned and governed by its community from day one.
+We are committed to launching fairly and building alongside our community from the very beginning.
+POSUM is designed to remain open and accessible, while leaving room for future strategic partners who share our vision of sustainable growth.

 What is POSUM?

-The POSUM ecosystem is built on a simple but powerful idea: create a perfect, circular economy where every user, from the cautious farmer to the committed degen, works together to build value for the protocol and the $POSUM token.
+The POSUM ecosystem is built on a simple but powerful idea: create a balanced, circular economy where every participant — from cautious farmers to committed degens — works together to build value for the protocol and the $POSUM token.

-Our protocol is divided into three core pillars:
+Our protocol rests on three core pillars:

-The Pools: High-yield staking vaults where users can put their assets to work.
+The Pools → High-yield staking vaults powered by integrations like Compound v3.

-The Forage: A gamified mission system to onboard, educate, and reward new community members.
+The Forage → A gamified mission system that onboards, educates, and rewards community members.

-SUM Points: The "proof-of-loyalty" points that will be used for the main $POSUM airdrop.
+SUM Points → Proof-of-loyalty points that track participation and form the basis of the main $POSUM airdrop.

-This documentation will guide you through every aspect of the protocol, from our tokenomics to the deep mechanics of each pool.
+This documentation will guide you through every aspect of the protocol, from tokenomics to the mechanics of each pool.
 Welcome to the colony.